 How a Large financial technology company saved $1.1 million in HHG shipping costs

 A financial technology company based in San Francisco, California, moves between 100 to 150 domestic employees each year.
-In 2016, the organization switched from a lump sum program to a full-service move program to enhance the employee experience.
+In 2016, the organisation switched from a lump sum programme to a full-service move programme to enhance the employee experience.

 In 2018, tax law changes, unexpected rate increases and inconsistent service led the organization to look for alternatives to their program.

 The company began using Sterling Lexicon’s small shipment solution, Sterling Xpress.
 The program, which combines the convenience of full-service moving with containerized shipping, has saved the company more than $1 million in household goods and gross-up fees within one year.

 - Reduced claims to zero resulting in less noise for HR professionals and company cost savings.

 - Reduced delivery windows and guaranteed pick-up and delivery times enhanced the move experience for transferees and increased productivity.